What is a group of rabbits called?

 It’s one of the best examples of a group of tame rabbits in the wild.
 There are thousands of very friendly rabbits hopping all over the island.

 No one really knows exactly where they came from originally, but they are part of the island now.
-I’m sure they’re getting the best rabbit foods, and could be considered a kind of community pet, now that they’re such a tourist draw.
+I’m sure they’re getting the best rabbit food and could be considered a kind of community pet, now that they’re such a tourist draw.

 These rabbits are quite different in appearance from regular wild rabbits found around the world, as they seem to have descended from pet rabbit breeds.